Where you can fly (Points 3 to 9)

 Flying below the legal height limit of 120m (400ft) will reduce the risk of coming across other aircraft, which normally fly higher than this.

-Always look and listen out for other aircraft that may be flying below 120m (400ft), such as air ambulances and police helicopters.
+Always look and listen out for other aircraft that may be flying below 120m (400ft), such as air ambulances, police helicopters, and low-flying military aircraft.

 Flying where there are hills, mountains or cliffs